IVSoftware/http-response-to-testbox/README.md

 Your question states that your goal is to **change textBox.Text control value in Winform** and your code indicates that you want to do this by processing an `HttpResponseMessage`.
+Consider that the `Form` that owns the `textBox3` control could await the response so that it can meaningfully process its content and assign the value to the text box.

-It seems to me that the `Form` that has the `textBox3` control might want to await the response so that it can meaningfully process its content and assign the value to the text box.
+***
 For a minimal example, mock the API request:

     public class MockCdataController : ApiController